 - Basic first aid kit

-- Bowl (yes you need it, proven useful for this year’s edition where they served porridge)
+- Bowl (yes you need it, proven useful for 2018’s edition where they served porridge)

 - Collapsible cup